AbhinavAdhikari/Prelim_1_7770/README.md

 ### Part 3a

-**Run file:** `stoich.jl`: This file has the stoichiometric matrix according to table 1 of Allen and Palsson.
+**Run file:** `stoich.jl`: This file has the stoichiometric matrix according to table 1 of *Allen and Palsson*.
 It is also the main run file.
 It solves for the FBA problem and plots the protein levels versus different inducer concentrations.

 `tx_tl_rates.jl`: This file is used to calculate the rate of transcription and translation.
 These rates will act as bounds for the fluxes.